roylanceMichael/cs_6340_nlp_coreference_utah/README.md

 the document.

-Once all the data for the document has been created, the application examines each noun phrase and runs through a series of heuristics to determine what the most likelyantecedent is.
+Once all the data for the document has been created, the application examines each noun phrase and runs through a series of heuristics to determine what the most likely antecedent is.
 It evaluates a set of criteria for each possible candidate and scores them with variable weights.
 The criteria are:
 Plurality matching ­ do the noun phrases match in plurality?
 Gender matching ­ do the noun phrases match in gender?